nadirasaid8/fintohub/README.md

-# FINTOPIO BOT FOR FINTOPIO TELEGRAM
+# FINT*PIO BOT FOR FINT*PIO TELEGRAM

-Fintopio Bot is a Python-based automation tool designed to interact with the Fintopio API.
-This bot automates tasks such as daily check-ins, farming, and task management, streamlining your interactions with Fintopio's services.
+Fint*pio Bot is a Python-based automation tool designed to interact with the Fint*pio API.
+This bot automates tasks such as daily check-ins, farming, and task management, streamlining your interactions with Fint*pio's services.

 [TELEGRAM CHANNEL](https://t.me/Deeplchain) | [TWITTER](https://x.com/itsjaw_real)